nukemberg/riemann-rabbitmq-plugin/README.md

 (load-plugins) ; will load plugins from the classpath

 (rabbitmq-plugin/rabbitmq-consumer {
-                       :exchange "messages-exchange" ; this is a mandatory parameter :parser-fn #(json/parse-string (String. %) true) ; message parsing function, the sample function here is the default
+                       :parser-fn #(json/parse-string (String. %) true) ; message parsing function, the sample function here is the default
+                       :prefetch-count 100 ; this is the default :bindings {
-                       :prefetch-count 100 ; this is the default :queue-name "" ; the default is "" which means auto-generated queue name :queue-opts {:durable false :auto-delete true} ; this is the default :connection-opts {:host "rabbitmq-host" :port 5672 :username "guest" :passowrd "guest"} ; default is {}
+                         :opts {:durable false :auto-delete true} ; this is the default :queue "" ; the default is "" which means auto-generated queue name :bind-to {"exchange", ["binding-key"]} ; also works with single non-seq binding key }
+                       :connection-opts {:host "rabbitmq-host" :port 5672 :username "guest" :passowrd "guest"} ; default is {}
                        })